vanessalopeznr/ROB305-ConceptionMultitaches/README.md

     ./tp2_a {loop} {tasks}
     ./tp2_b {loop} {tasks} {UtilizMutex: true or false}

+Answer of Tp2 B questions:
+- In tp2-A, when performing several iterations, it can be evidenced that the count does not reach the expected value, because there is no blocking when taking the data and it can be overwritten.
+- In tp2-B, with the mutex we can see that it protects the data while it is being edited and remains available after the modifications have been made.

 To run the files of third Tp, go into the build/Tp3 directory and run the following command: